Dale MacMillan Scholarship for Community Leadership

 To be considered, you must be a current resident of Sturgeon County*, but may be living temporarily outside of Sturgeon County for your schooling.
 Applicants will also need to provide the following documentation:

-- Enrollment in a recognized post-secondary institution.
+- Enrolment in a recognized post-secondary institution.

 - Demonstrated community leadership and involvement within Sturgeon County